UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to score more than 50 points just once this year.
+- UTEP has combined with its opponents to put up more than 48.5 points only once this year.

-- Old Dominion has combined with its opponents to score more than 50 points in all four games this season.
+- Old Dominion's games have gone over 48.5 points in all four opportunities this season.

+- Saturday's total is 3.8 points lower than the two team's combined 52.3 points per game average.

+- This contest's over/under is 8.3 points fewer than the 56.8 these two squads combine to give up per game in 2021.

-- The combined points per game average of the two teams, 52.3, is 2.3 points greater than Saturday's over/under.
+- The Miners and their opponents have scored an average of 55.7 points per game in 2021, 7.2 more than Saturday's total.

-- The 56.8 points per game these two squads have allowed their opponents to score this season are 6.8 more than the 50 total in this contest.
+- In 2021, games involving the Monarchs have averaged a total of 55.5 points, 7.0 more than the set over/under in this contest.

-- Miners games this season feature an average total of 55.7 points, a number 5.7 points higher than Saturday's over/under.

-- The 55.5 PPG average total in Monarchs games this season is 5.5 points more than this game's over/under.

 UTEP Stats and Trends

-- Thus far this year UTEP has two wins against the spread.

-- The Miners have been favored by 5.5 points or more once this season and covered the spread.
+- The Miners covered the spread in their only game when favored by 5.5 points or more.

-- UTEP's games this year have hit the over on one of three set point totals (33.3%).
+- UTEP's games this year have gone over the total in one out of three opportunities (33.3%).

 - The Miners have turned the ball over 10 times this season, seven more turnovers than the Monarchs have forced (3).